max-mapper/get-dat/markdown/01-install.md

 - [Download node and npm here](https://nodejs.org/en/)

 You'll also need a Terminal application on your local computer.
 If you're using Windows, you should use the **Git Shell** app as your terminal.
-It is installed with [GitHub Desktop]([GitHub Desktop](http://desktop.github.com)).
+It is installed with [GitHub Desktop](http://desktop.github.com).
 In Mac and Linux you can use the app **Terminal**, which is already on your computer.

 If you've never used the command line before, check out [Command Line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp/?id=bfv5p9l1w5g) to get comfortable navigating your computer via the command line.